pdimens/harpy/Modules/Align/ema.md

 ```
 +++ :icon-file-directory: EMA output
 The `harpy align` module creates an `Align/ema` directory with the folder structure below. `Sample1` is a generic sample name for demonstration purposes.
+The resulting folder also includes a `workflow` directory (not shown) with workflow-relevant runtime files and information.
 ```
 Align/ema
 ├── Sample1.bam